 Opioids (used to treat pain): Prescription opioids act on the same receptors as heroin and can be highly addictive.
 People who abuse them sometimes alter the route of administration (e.g., snorting or injecting) to intensify the effects.
 Some even report moving from prescription opioids to heroin.
-It is estimated that approximately 1.9 million people in the U.S. meet the abuse or dependence criteria for prescription opioids.
+It is estimated that approximately 1.7 million people in the U.S. meet the abuse or dependence criteria for prescription opioids.
 Abuse of opioids, either alone or with alcohol or other drugs, can depress respiration or lead to death.
-Unintentional overdose deaths involving prescription opioids have quadrupled since 1999 and now outnumber those from all other drugs combined, including heroin and cocaine.
-(Figure 10).
-Injecting opioids increases the risk of HIV and other infectious diseases through use of unsterile or shared equipment.
-Non-injection drug use can also increase these risks through drug-altered judgment and decision making.
+In 2018, an average of 41 people died each day from overdoses involving prescription opioids, totaling nearly 15,000 deaths.
+Prescription opioids were involved in 32% of all opioid overdose deaths (Figure 11).7 Between 2017 and 2018, due to several public health interventions, there was a 13.5% decrease in prescription opioid-involved death rates.8,31

-CNS Depressants (used to treat anxiety and sleep problems): These drugs are addictive and, in chronic users or abusers, discontinuing them without a physician's supervision can bring about severe withdrawal symptoms, including seizures, which can be life-threatening.
+CNS Depressants (used to treat anxiety and sleep problems): These drugs are addictive and, in chronic users or abusers, discontinuing them abruptly without a physician's supervision can cause severe withdrawal symptoms, including seizures, which can be life-threatening.

 Stimulants (used to treat ADHD and narcolepsy): Misuse of stimulants can cause addiction and other health consequences.
-These include psychosis, seizures, and cardiovascular complications.31
+These include psychosis, seizures, and cardiovascular complications.32

 Your session is about to expire.
 Do you want to continue logged in?